whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can Whole Nations Embrace Generosity and Integrity.md

 And it's not just trustworthiness.
 I kept finding stories of incredible generosity -- not just occasionally, but as a normal way of life for whole nations.

 Jesuit Christian missionaries in the 1600s noted that the Huron would never let someone go without food or shelter.
-When someone's house burned down in the Huron village Ossossane, their neighbors came together to build them a new one.
+When someone's house burned down in the Huron village Ossossane, their neighbors came together to build a new one.
 Instead of having markets for trading or bartering, they embraced hospitality, gift-giving, and ceremonial exchanges.
 Visitors to a village were given food and shelter for as long as they wished to stay.[xxx-huron farmers of the north|p40]

 The Huron would publicly announce whenever someone donated a large amount towards a feast, funeral, or ceremony, and this raised the donor's status.
-People thus enjoyed accumulating goods so that they could give away as much as possible, and thus earn their neighbors' gratitude.
+People thus enjoyed accumulating goods so that they could give as much as possible, and thus earn their neighbors' gratitude.
 Feasts were common as people sought to build up their stash of food only to give it away.

-How amazing would it be to live in a society where people don't accumulate money to hoard it and enrich themselves, but gather wealth so they can give away as much as possible to their neighbors?
+How amazing would it be to live in a society where people don't accumulate money to hoard it and enrich themselves, but gather wealth so they can share it with their neighbors?

 This wasn't unique to the Huron, and these practices aren't just from the distant past.
 The Tzutujil Mayans were able to maintain their traditional way of life until about 1990, and Martín Prechtel described how they had a "self-impoverished theocracy" where people "loved to get more than someone else, just so they could dress fancily and give it all away to be big."
 Prechtel wrote how the Tzutujil Mayans became leaders: "To get anywhere in traditional Mayan society, you had to work really hard to get wealth, get appointed to office without campaigning, and then give it all away."
 Each time a leader rose to a new level in their hierarchy, he or she gave away all their things so that they were equally as impoverished as everyone else.[xxx-secrets of the talking jaguar|p275]<sup>,</sup>[xxx-secrets of the talking jaguar|p210]